tannerpace/MowerDoorActuator/README.md

   - Uses Materialize CSS for a responsive design.
 - **Actuator Control:**
   - `extendActuator()`, `retractActuator()`, and `stopActuator()` manage relay outputs.
-  - A `Ticker` is used to automatically turn off power to the relay after 90 seconds, this saves power.
+  - A `Ticker` is used to automatically turn off power to the relay after 90 seconds, the actuator is one that has built in overdrive control but this is just a precaution.
 - **HomeSpan Accessory:**
   - Exposes the actuator as a HomeKit accessory with a switch interface.
   - Pairing is set with the code `83722189`.

+I later removed the HomeKit dependency and am serving a web UI using vanilla JavaScript and HTML, I saved the website directly under my phone and interact with them overdoor with just a few clicks.

 ## Usage